-If any of our people is found to have committed, authorised or condoned an act of discrimination, harassment, and victimisation or bullying, we will take action against them including (for those to whom it applies).
+If any of our people is found to have committed, authorised or condoned an act of discrimination, harassment, and victimisation or bullying, we will take action against them including (for those to whom it applies) under our Disciplinary Procedure.

-Individuals can be held personally liable for discrimination and harassment disability;
+Individuals can be held personally liable for discrimination and harassment.